Meet the Governors

 The Governing body of King William Street CE Primary School consists of parents, staff, members of the community and the church.

-My name is David Jell and I am parent governor which means that I have been appointed by the parents/carers of the school.
-Currently I am Chair of the Governing Body and the link governor for Child Protection.
-I became a governor in January 2014 and my term of office expires in February 2021.
+My name is Helen Redhead and I am a Parent Trustee/Governor.
+This means that I have been appointed by the parents/carers of the school.
+I became a trustee/governor in December 2016 and my term of office expires in December 2020.
+Currently I am Chair of the Governing Body with additional responsibility for data.

 I also run a local computer software company and in my spare time I enjoy long dog walks, collecting music, DJing, photography and I try to stay fit.